analogdevicesinc/ai8x-training/README.md

 `processors` specifies which processors will handle the input data.
 The processor map must match the number of input channels, and the input data format.
 For example, in CHW format, processors must be attached to different data memory instances.

 `processors` is specified as a 64-bit hexadecimal value.
+Dots (‘.’) and a leading ‘0x’ are ignored.

 *Note: When using multi-pass (i.e., using more than 64 channels), the number processors is an integer division of the channel count, rounded up.
 For example, 60 processors are specified for 120 channels.*

 Example for three processors 0, 4, and 8:
-	 `processors: 0x0000000000000111`
+	 `processors: 0x0000.0000.0000.0111`

 Example for four processors 0, 1, 2, and 3:
-​	 `processors: 0x000000000000000f`
+​	 `processors: 0x0000.0000.0000.000f`

 ##### `output_processors` (Optional)

 `output_processors` specifies which data memory instances and 32-bit word offsets to use for the layer’s output data.
 When not specified, this key defaults to the next layer’s `processors`, or, for the last layer, to the global `output_map`. `output_processors` is specified as a 64-bit hexadecimal value.
+Dots (‘.’) and a leading ‘0x’ are ignored.

 ##### `out_offset` (Optional)